<< Return to previous page

 - Treaties Joint Committee–22 August 2011 from 10.30 am to 12.30 pm–public meeting

 See Disallowance Alert for a complete list of notices of motion to disallow (and outcomes)

-Proposed order for the production of documents
+Orders for the production of documents

-Ministerial statements tabled
+Ministerial statement tabled

 Questions without notice and issues arising during question time–first question